sara-sabr/ITStrategy/_posts/en/2021-08-18-user-engagement-in-service-delivery.md

 On the IT Strategy team, we designed and implemented several  products and luckily, we had a chance to involve users throughout the design process as well as test our prototypes before launching.
 Our first step was learning about users, their context, their objectives, and obstacles to inform our general direction.
-We created personas to help us get to know our customers, their behavior, goals, frustrations, to understand who we are designing for, and if it meets the needs of our target audience.
+We created personas to help us get to know our customers, their behaviour, goals, frustrations, to understand who we are designing for, and if it meets the needs of our target audience.

 This is what happened during the [DevOps Self-Assessment tool](https://sara-sabr.github.io/ITStrategy/devops-self-assessment.html) design sprint.
 Based on research we created fictional characters to help us to understand the user we are designing for.
-We discovered different types of users with their behavior patterns, goals, skills, attitudes, and background information, as well as the environment in which they operate to see where we can focus and improve while designing our application.
+We discovered different types of users with their behaviour patterns, goals, skills, attitudes, and background information, as well as the environment in which they operate to see where we can focus and improve while designing our application.
 The main user of the tool is a public servant in IITB looking to continuously improve and support the efforts of their peers.
 By understanding the expectations, concerns, and motivations of our target users, we came up with a design-focused solution.
 To design for a public servant while being public servants ourselves, it is so easy to create a self-referential product as if we are making the product only for us, when in fact the target audience may be quite unlike us.